İttihadism: Turkish nationalism

-Though the Central Committee of the CUP was made up of intense Turkish nationalists, until the defeat in the First Balkan War in 1912–13, the CUP did not stress its Turkish nationalism in public as it would offend the non-Turkish population of the empire.
-A further problem for Union and Progress was that the majority of the ethnic Turks of the empire did not see themselves as Turks at all, but rather simply as Sunni Muslims who happened to speak Turkish.
-The Turkish historian Taner Akçam wrote that at the time of the First World War that "It is even questionable whether the broad mass of Muslims in Anatolia at the time understood themselves as Turks, or Kurds, rather than as Muslims".
-Though the CUP was dedicated to a revolutionary transformation of Ottoman society by its "science-conscious cadres", the CUP were conservative revolutionaries who wished to retain the monarchy and Islam's status as the state religion as the Young Turks believed that the sultanate and Islam were an essential part of the glue holding the Ottoman Empire together.
+The Central Committee of the Committee of Union and Progress was made up of intense Turkish nationalists, but until the defeat in the First Balkan War in 1912–13, the CUP did not publicly stress its Turkish nationalism to avoid offending the non-Turkish population of the empire.
+A further problem for the CUP was that the majority of the Ottoman Empire's ethnic Turks did not see themselves at all as Turks but rather simply as Sunni Muslims who happened to speak Turkish.
+The Turkish historian Taner Akçam wrote that at the time of the First World War.
+"It is even questionable whether the broad mass of Muslims in Anatolia at the time understood themselves as Turks, or Kurds, rather than as Muslims".
+Though the CUP was dedicated to a revolutionary transformation of Ottoman society by its "science-conscious cadres", the CUP were conservative revolutionaries who wished to retain the monarchy and Islam's status as the state religion as the Young Turks believed that the sultanate and Islam were essential parts of the glue holding the empire together.

-Emphasis on science
+Cult of science

 Yusuf Ziya Özer, a law professor and one of the conceives of the Turkish History Thesis.

-The Unionists believed that the secret behind the success of the west was science, and that the more scientifically advanced a nation was, the more powerful it was.
-According to the Turkish historian Handan Nezir Akmeşe, the essence of the Union and Progress was the "cult of science" and a strong sense of Turkish nationalism.
-Strongly influenced by French intellectuals such as Auguste Comte and Gustave Le Bon, the Unionists had embraced the idea of rule by a scientific elite.
-For the Young Turks, the basic problem of the Ottoman Empire was its backward, impoverished status and the fact that most of its Muslim population were illiterate; thus, most Ottoman Muslims could not learn about modern science even if they had wanted to.
-The CUP had an obsession with science, above all the natural sciences (CUP journals devoted much text to chemistry lessons), and the Unionists often described themselves as "societal doctors" who would apply modern scientific ideas and methods to solve all social problems.
-The CUP saw themselves as a scientific elite, whose superior knowledge would save the empire; one Unionist later recalled the atmosphere as: "Being a Unionist was almost a type of God-given privilege".
+The CUP believed that the secret behind Western success was science, and the more scientifically advanced nations were the more powerful ones.
+According to the Turkish historian Handan Nezir Akmeşe, the essence of the CUP was the "cult of science" and a strong sense of Turkish nationalism.
+Strongly influenced by French intellectuals such as Auguste Comte and Gustave Le Bon, the CUP had embraced the idea of rule by a scientific elite.
+For the Young Turks, the empire's basic problems were its backward, impoverished status and the illiteracy of most of its Muslim population, which meant that most Ottoman Muslims could not learn about modern science even if they had wanted to.
+The CUP had an obsession with science, especially the natural sciences (CUP journals devoted much text to chemistry lessons), and its members often described themselves as "societal doctors" who would apply modern scientific ideas and methods to solve all social problems.
+The CUP saw itself as a scientific elite, whose superior knowledge would save the empire; one member later recalled the atmosphere, "Being a Unionist was almost a type of God-given privilege".